 Fred has over 30 years of experience in Semiconductor Manufacturing Operations supporting leading RF/Analog technology for Military, Space and Commercial Applications.
 He began his career at Analog Devices as a Quality Engineer.
 His prior start up experience includes 21 years with RFMD and 8 years with Comlinear (acquired by National).
 Fred's experience includes establishing the initial quality systems, calibration, product compliance, failure analysis/reliability labs and volume production test capabilities at both Comlinear and RFMD.
 As Operations Director at RFMD, Fred was responsible for all aspects of back end processing (Receiving, Final Test, Tape & Reel, Warehouse Operations, and Global Calibration and Supply Chain Logistics).
 Fred holds a BSEE from Virginia Tech and was awarded the National 4-H Electric Champion Scholarship for the design and assembly of an all-electric car in 1975.

 Steven has over 30 years of experience in the aerospace, automotive, and semiconductor markets.
-Before joining Guerrilla RF, Steven was a staff product quality engineer at Qorvo, with lead roles to establish and support corporate business objectives for automotive, infrastructure and mobile PA markets.
+Before joining Guerrilla RF, Steven was at Qorvo, with lead Quality and Reliability roles to establish and support corporate business objectives for automotive, infrastructure and mobile PA markets.
 Steven was also the quality manager for Nokia’s RF wireless handset business unit, directing the efforts of a global quality engineering team and staff to address all customer and reliability efforts.
-In addition, he was a senior quality engineer at Tyco Electronics, supporting injection molding and metal stamping operations for Ford.
+In addition, he was a senior quality engineer at Tyco Electronics, supporting injection molding and metal stamping operations.
 Prior to that, he was a quality and manufacturing engineer for Lockheed Martin Aerospace, providing technical support to assembly and test supporting the Space Shuttle’s external tank assembly operations as well as multiple missile and defense systems.
 He holds a bachelor’s of science degree in electronics engineering from the University of Southern Mississippi.